 Legacy of Giving Music Festival

-Billed as the largest party of the year, the Legacy of Giving Music Festival is not just a musical extravaganza – it’s also an event with a truly altruistic side, raising tens of thousands of dollars each year for local charities.
+Billed as the largest party of the year, the Legacy of Giving Music Festival in Springfield is not just a musical extravaganza – it’s also an event with a truly altruistic side, raising tens of thousands of dollars each year for local charities.
 Visitors can look forward to more than 60 musical acts across 5 stages, plus a vendor fair, arts & crafts, mouth-watering food, and a dedicated children’s area featuring inflatables, face painting, kid’s games, and more.
 Affiliated citywide activities include bocce ball and disc golf tournaments, as well as 5K and 10K races.

 57th Street Art Fair